Old Thom (orca): Sighting history

 The first known sighting of Old Thom was in 2006, spotted by Canadian whale watching boats in the Bay of Fundy.
 The whale has since been seen nearly annually in the Bay of Fundy.
 In August 2010, the whale was observed in the Roseway Basin by the New England Aquarium, which was conducting North Atlantic right whale surveys.
 In July 2016, Old Thom was photographed by charter boat captain Bruce Peters 13 miles off the coast of Chatham, Massachusetts.
-In May 2022, the orca was again seen off the coast of Cape Cod by fishermen.
-In August 2022, Old Thom was observed by whale watch boats off of Eastport, Maine.
+The orca was again seen off the coast of Cape Cod by fishermen in May 2022, June 2023, June 2024, and August 2025.